mindiff/aegeus-ui/installers/README.md

 ![](images/step7-result2.jpg?raw=true)

 One of the more exciting additions to the next release is the ability to add full directories and binary content.
-We will also be working in the meantime on building out our in-wallet system and storage network with monetization options for being a storage provide (AEG Storage Node) or a storage client (Renting storage from those within the network).
+We will also be working in the meantime on building out our in-wallet system and storage network with monetization options for being a storage provider (AEG Storage Node) or a storage client (Renting storage from those within the network).
 We hope you've enjoyed this beta release and if there are any questions you can join us on Discord https://discord.gg/pwn4pBA